download

 "Things that happen".

-"A German word beginning with sch (and in Italian with mer, ed.).
-One must resign oneself to it".
+"A German word beginning with sch [and in Italian with mer, ndr].
+You have to give up".

 Otherwise it would have been an almost perfect race?